DNP 810 Topic 4 Discussion Question 2 PEER Posts

 Replies to Carolyn Smith

 Quantitative research uses variable-based models that are abstract from different cases and qualitative research favors case-based models that abstract from different characteristics.
-These “mixed methods” approaches treat qualitative and quantitative research as complementary, rather than opposing strategies (Creswell, 2015).
+These mixed methods approaches treat qualitative and quantitative research as complementary, rather than opposing strategies (Creswell, 2015).
 Quantitative research uses large samples, random sampling from an abstract population.
 Qualitative research usually uses strategy of generalization that relies on exploration of theoretically sampled cases.

 Sepsis has been recognized as the leading cause of death in non-coronary ICUs.
 To understand the impact on sepsis and septic shock, nurses need to know the signs and keep up to date with the latest evidence-based best practices (American Association of Critical Care Nurses [AACN], 2019).
 Using a sepsis bundle for early detection of severe sepsis or septic shock can result for a positive patient outcome.
 One study looked at the feasibility of using screening tools in an intensive care unit to determine if a patient was becoming septic.
 (Coleman & Jackson, 2014).